How nature can benefit your mental health

 Closely linked to the climate change issue is that of the environment more generally, including biodiversity loss.
 Our activities have and continue to use and exploit the Earth’s natural resources with detrimental effects including pollution by a whole host of chemicals producing harm to biological systems, including us.
 Dealing with this topic is of considerable difficulty in part because of its breadth, with a myriad of individual chemicals and their interactions to be understood and their harmful effects dealt with.

-We do not see these two themes as being independent of each other, since in some cases there is interlinkage between climate and environmental changes.
+We do not see the themes of these two programmes as being independent of each other, since in some cases there is interlinkage between climate and environmental changes.
 For example, change in climate affects organisms and, in turn, feedbacks from the environment can ameliorate or exacerbate climate change.
-With this in mind, there is no detriment to Fellowship proposals that address aspects of both themes and the interactions between them.
+With this in mind, there is no detriment to Fellowship proposals that address aspects of both programmes and the interactions between them.

-Also common to both themes, we are encouraging applications that seek to enhance understanding, appreciation and engagement by stakeholders and wider society, for example through education, communication, participation or policy initiatives.
+Also common to both programmes, we are encouraging applications that seek to enhance understanding, appreciation and engagement by stakeholders and wider society, for example through education, communication, participation or policy initiatives.

 Personally, I see the work of the Churchill Fellows in these areas to be hugely important not only for the Fellows themselves but also as the contribution they can make to helping address vital goals for the benefit of human society.